SCUR0/PowerShell-Scripts/README.md

   Update plex if you are running it as a service.

 ## Tools

+### Batch-FirewallRules.ps1

+  Quickly create firewall rules on windows using text file of IP ranges.
+Useful for geo blocking.

 ### Batch-UFWConfig.ps1

   This script takes a text file of IPs or IP subnets and converts it to be used with UFW config files.
 Useful for IP Geo firewall rules.
 You can copy paste output into config file to add rules.